rubrikinc/rubrik-modules-for-ansible/docs/quick-start.md

 ## Introduction to the Rubrik Modules for Ansible

-Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik moduleality into their existing automation processes.
-While Rubrik APIs can be consumed natively, companies are at various stages in their automation journey with different levels of automation knowledge on staff.
-The Rubrik Modules for Ansible extends upon Python’s easy to understand programming language, transforming Rubrik moduleality into easy to consume Ansible modules.
-This eliminates the need to create inidividual automation scripts and extends upon one of Rubrik’s main design centers - simplicity.
+Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik functionality into their existing automation processes.
+While Rubrik APIs can be consumed natively, companies are at various stages in their automation journey with different levels of knowledge on staff.
+The Rubrik Modules for Ansible extends upon the Rubrik Python SDK, transforming Rubrik API functionality into easy to consume Ansible modules which eliminates the need to create inidividual automation scripts and extends upon one of Rubrik’s main design centers - simplicity.

 ## Authentication Mechanisms

 The Rubrik Modules for Ansible provides two mechanisms for supplying credentials to the Ansible modules.
-Credentials may be accessed through the use of environment variables or manually passed into the each module task as parameters.
+Credentials may be accessed through the use of environment variables or manually passed into the each module task as variables.

 ### Authenticating with Environment Variables

-Storing credentials in environment variables is a more secure process than directly hard coding them into scripts and ensures that your credentials are not accidentally shared if your code is uploaded to an internal or public version control system such as GitHub.
-If no arguments are manually passed to the Ansible module, it will attempt to read the Rubrik Cluster credentials from the following environment variables:
+Storing credentials in environment variables is a more secure process than directly hard coding them into Playbooks and ensures that your credentials are not accidentally shared if your code is uploaded to an internal or public version control system such as GitHub.
+If no arguments are manually passed to the Ansible module, it will attempt to read the Rubrik cluster credentials from the following environment variables:

 * **`rubrik_cdm_node_ip`** (Contains the IP/FQDN of a Rubrik node)
 * **`rubrik_cdm_username`** (Contains a username with configured access to the Rubrik cluster)